$27.76-$41.52 Hourly / $4,811.73-$7,196.80 Monthly / $57,740.80-$86,361.60 Yearly

 Skill in: the operation of digitization equipment, Enterprise Content Management (ECM), and the performance of other routine computer operations.

-Graduation from an accredited high school or vocational school, including or supplemented by course work in photography, computer science, or a related field, and three (3) years of progressively responsible experience in information technology or a related field, preferably including six (6) months in supervisory experience; or an equivalent combination of training and experience.
+Graduation from an accredited high school or vocational school, including or supplemented by course work in photography, computer science, or a related field, and three (3) years of progressively responsible experience in information technology or a related field, preferably including six (6) months in supervisory experience.

 During periods when the Mayor issues an emergency declaration for the City of Tampa, all employees may be required to work in preparation, response or recovery activities related to the stated emergency.